mscott99/Latex-Exporter/README.md

 #### Excalidraw support
 To export excalidraw embedded images, follow the following instructions.
 1. In the Excalidraw settings, enable "Embedding Excalidraw into your Notes and Exporting > Export Settings > Auto-export Settings > Auto-export PNG".
-2. Make sure that the png exported by Excalidraw is in the /Files folder at the root of your vault.
-The embedding wikilink can be to the excalidraw note (instead of the exported png).
+2. Make sure that the PNG exported by Excalidraw is in the /Files folder at the root of your vault.
+The embedding wikilink can be to the Excalidraw note (instead of the exported PNG).
 ### Lists
-Both ordered and unordered lists are supported.
+Both ordered, and unordered lists are supported.
 Lines following a number will be included in the item, regardless of indent.
 To finish a list, leave a blank line.
 Nested unordered lists are not supported.
 # Known limitations
+Let me know through issues on GitHub if enhanced support for some of these are of interest to you.

 - Tables are not supported.
-- Lists may parse within display math.
-To avoid this, any line that starts with '-' or '+' should have no space right after the symbols '-', '+'.
+- An equation in display math may be incorrectly parsed as a list within a display math block.
+To avoid this, make sure that any line that starts with '-' or '+' should have no space right after the symbols '-', '+'.
-- Limited parsing of lists; they are indent-blind.
+- Limited parsing of lists (especially nested lists); they are indent-blind.
-- Inline code is not supported, and display is not tested.
+- Inline code is not supported, and display code is not tested.
-# Support
+# Support me!
 If you would like to support me, I appreciate it!        <a href='https://ko-fi.com/I2I712UFPK' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi2.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>
 # Similar projects
 - Export to TeX: A very similar plugin.
-Latex Exporter seems to have more features in the export for references and citations, an Export to TeX has other advantages, such as exporting outside of the vault.
+Latex Exporter seems to have more features in the export for references and citations, an Export to TeX has other advantages, such as exporting outside the vault.
-- Obsidian-to-latex: python export tool alternative implementation with a different focus.
+- Obsidian-to-latex: python export tool with a different focus.
 - Plugin: Latex-like Theorem & Equation Referencer.
-It has improved visual appeal withing Obsidian.
-Compatibility with that plugin is a possible improvement of this plugin.
+It focuses on writing everything within single notes, whereas Latex Exporter uses the graph nature of Obsidian.
+It has improved visuals for theorems withing Obsidian.
+Compatibility with that plugin is a possible improvement of Latex Exporter plugin.
 - Plugin: Copy as LaTeX.
 Similar to the `Export selection` command, but without support for embedded content.